Gmasquelier/frek8strade/README.md

       port: 8080
 ```

-To add a new bot, copy/paste the repository overlays/bot1, add a new strategy python file in the new repository, change strategy name accordingly in the kustomization.yaml file, and update suffix / common-label.
+To add a new bot :
+ - copy/paste the repository overlays/bot1
+ - add a new strategy python file in the new repository
+ - change strategy name accordingly in kustomization.yaml secretGenerator and configMapGenerator
+ - change namesuffix and commonLabels

 example :
 ```
 nameSuffix: -bot3